konnectors/cozy-konnector-ameli/README.md

 An example of imported data can be seen in [./importedData.json](./importedData.json)

-Take a look at the [documentation](https://github.com/cozy/cozy-doctypes/blob/master/docs/io.cozy.bills.md) to have the signification of the fields in this file.
+Take a look at the [documentation](https://github.com/cozy/cozy-doctypes/blob/master/docs/io.cozy.bills.md) to have the signification of the fields in this file but the important fields for bank operation matching are : isThirdPartyPayer, date, originalDate, amount, groupAmount, originalAmount, invoice.

 ### Open a Pull-Request